 Working Papers

-When Competition Compels Change: Trade, Management, and Firm Productivity (Job Market Paper)
+When Competition Compels Change: Gains from Trade within the Firm (Job Market Paper)

-How does competition affect firm management and productivity?
-I investigate this question by using an import competition shock in India and new data on family-managed firms, the predominant form of corporate governance in the developing world.
-I construct novel data on tenure records and family ties for more than 6 million company executives and directors.
-Using an event-study design, I show that the least productive firms respond to import competition by replacing family managers with unrelated professional executives.
-Firms that professionalize increase productivity by over 20 percent.
-To quantify the contribution of professionalizing management to aggregate productivity, I develop a theoretical framework, embedding management choice in a Melitz model, where firms balance non-pecuniary private benefits of retaining family management and the contracting frictions avoided by keeping management in-house, against the higher profits from professionalization.
-The estimated model reveals that import liberalization increased aggregate productivity in India by 12 percent.
-Within-firm improvements in talent allocation account for almost one-third of these gains, underscoring managerial restructuring as a key channel for productivity growth.
+Past work emphasizes that pro-competitive gains from trade arise from the reallocation of resources towards more productive firms.
+I focus on a complementary channel operating within firms, where competition induces organizational change and raises managerial efficiency.
+I study this mechanism by exploiting a product-specific import competition shock in India.
+To do so, I assemble novel data on family-managed firms—the predominant form of corporate governance worldwide—compiling tenure records and family ties for over 6 million company executives and directors.
+Using an event-study design, I show that the least productive firms respond to import competition by replacing family managers with non-family, professional executives.
+Firms that professionalize experience productivity gains of over 20 percent.
+To quantify the aggregate implications of these managerial adjustments, I develop a framework embedding endogenous management choice within a Melitz model, in which firms trade off the non-pecuniary private benefits and reduced contracting frictions associated with family management against the profit gains from professionalization.
+My model reveals that import liberalization increased aggregate productivity in India by 9 percent, with within-firm improvements in managerial allocation explaining nearly 30 percent of this increase.
+Bridging macro-level trade shocks with micro-level administrative data on firm organization reveals within-firm managerial reallocation as a powerful source of gains from trade, with implications for understanding other margins of adjustment to import competition.

 We estimate the aggregate impacts of court-ordered iron ore mining bans in India and consider the counterfactual welfare gains from an alternative policy to the ban.
 The local sectoral ban is a command-and-control (CAC) policy that is commonly applied to natural resource settings, usually when the regulator has a signal of widespread non-compliance.
 The Supreme Court of India imposed bans on iron ore mining and outbound iron ore trade in two states in response to reports that mines operated under fake environmental permits and underpaid mining royalties.
 Using firm-level industrial survey data, mine-level output data, and bilateral mine-to-firm auction data, we decompose the bans’ effects into trade, production networks, and local labor demand channels.
 Our results indicate persistent declines in employment, capital stock, and borrowing by iron-consuming plants, despite the temporary duration of the ban.
 These findings highlight the economic spillovers caused by CAC policies, especially in industries that are upstream in the supply chain.